Goodbye 2010s – A Travel Retrospective

 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

 I’ve been finding it hard to write.
-There are about 6 post drafts from past trips I’ve taken in my editor, and I have plenty of ideas for my musical theatre podcast episodes (which I try to write out some notes for ahead of time), but I’m having a hard time writing.
+There are about 6 post drafts from past trips I’ve taken in my editor, and I have plenty of ideas for my musical theatre podcast (which I try to write out some notes for ahead of time), but I’m having a hard time writing.
 Sometimes I feel too overwhelmed or I am not even sure where to start, but the decade is coming to a close and I figure that I should address that in some way.
-Hence why I’m starting this series Goodbye to the Decade – A 2010s Travel Retrospective.
+Hence why I’m starting this series Bye 2010s – A Travel Retrospective.

 I spent my mid-twenties to mid-thirties in the past decade.
 Travel-wise this was a decade of a lot of firsts for me, and a decade of a lot of seconds (and repeat visits).
 Looking back and writing about all of the places I’ve been to in the past 10 years would take way too long.
 I’ve counted approximately 70 trips in the past decade I’ve taken, some far and some near.
 I’m probably missing a few repeat trips to Calgary or visiting family in Saskatchewan, but 70 seems like enough to choose from.

 The number of trips I’ve taken in the 2010s is likely more than some people, but less than others.
 This isn’t a “let me brag about all the places I’ve been to” series.
 This isn’t a “time to check off a bucket list” kind of series either.
 Instead, I’m randomly selecting one trip I’ve taken each year of the past decade, starting with 2010 and ending in 2019, and then writing a post about that trip.
 I’m not going to repeat any cities or countries if I can help it (except Canada and the US just because I didn’t travel much outside those countries until 2015).